mikaelm1/mikaelm1.github.io/_posts/2016-12-10-flask-factory-click.md

 This is a simple Click command that calls the `create_app()` function, resets the database, and runs the app.
 You'll notice that the databse operations are done on the application context.
 The reason for this is the way we initialized the Flask-SQLAlchemy databse istance in our `app/__init__.py` file, which requires an application context to be attached to.
 You can read more about it [here](http://flask-sqlalchemy.pocoo.org/2.1/api/#configuration).

+Before we can call the command, we need to link Click to the cli direcotry.
+Run `pip install --ditable .`.
 Now if you try running `factory` in your terminal, the app should start up.
 If you go to "http://localhost:5000/", you'll see "Hi there" in the browser!